mafew98/ABCAST/README.md

 Dependencies:
 ------------
 This project requires Java SE Development Kit (JDK) installed on your system.
+This code is written for Java 7.

 Contributing:
 ------------